GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

   - http://www.mojohaus.org/clirr-maven-plugin/
   - Example compatibility report for grpc-core: https://abi-laboratory.pro/index.php?view=timeline&lang=java&l=grpc-core
-- Examples of breaking changes that require a new major version:
+- Examples of breaking changes to a stable Public API that require a new major version:
   - Upgrading to a non-compatible dependency that is exposed through a library's Public API (for dependencies that follow semver, this happens when a dependency is bumped to a higher major version)